hashicorp/terraform-provider-azurerm/website/docs/r/workloads_sap_virtual_instance.html.markdown

 * `disk_volume_configuration` - (Optional) One or more `disk_volume_configuration` blocks as defined below.
 Changing this forces a new resource to be created.

-* `is_secondary_ip_enabled` - (Optional) Is a secondary IP Address that should be added to the Network Interface on all VMs of the SAP system being deployed enabled?
+* `secondary_ip_enabled` - (Optional) Is a secondary IP Address that should be added to the Network Interface on all VMs of the SAP system being deployed enabled?
 Defaults to `false`.
 Changing this forces a new resource to be created.

 * `virtual_machine_full_resource_names` - (Optional) A `virtual_machine_full_resource_names` block as defined below.
 Changing this forces a new resource to be created.